dalebradshaw/graphics-research/README.md

 - Scripts accept `--summaryFile` / `--transcriptFile` / `--readmeFile` so large content can be stored in temporary files.
 - Auto-tagging heuristics look for common graphics keywords (three.js, R3F, shaders, Blender, instancing, WebGPU) and merge with any tags you pass in.
 - `--build` triggers `scripts/build-md.ts`, rebuilding both `corpus.md` and `corpus.ts` so everything stays consistent.
+- Missing captions are tracked automatically: entries get the `needs-transcript` tag and the transcript Markdown includes a placeholder so you can drop in text later.

 ## GitHub automation (official workflow)
 1. Push this repo to GitHub.